-52 Treatise on Physiology applied to Pathology.
+\ Treatise on Physiology, applied to Pathology.

-Johnson, in several of his valuable and interesting works.
-I ought, however, to remark, that the treatise of Locke on Education has had, in England great influence; and undoubtedly has done much injury, by teaching the importance of "reasoning with children at a very early age."
-The practice has no doubt been carried much beyond what he intended; and its injurious effects are of late often alluded to.
-Writers on mental alienation, state, that early and frequent attempts to reason with children, increase, if they do not create a predisposition to insanity; 53 and their inutility has been satisfactorily and abundantly shown by several writers, and particularly by Rousseau in his Emile, or Treatise on Education; a work exceedingly defective and absurd in some respects, but abounding with many important and practical truths upon education.
-The work has had a great and benefical influence in Europe, but appears to be but little known in this country.
+England, by some of the most distinguished medical men of that country; and particularly by the celebrated Dr. James Johnson, in several of his valuable and interesting works.
+I ought, however, to remark, that the Treatise of Locke on Education has had, in England, great influence; and undoubtedly has done much injury, by teaching the importance of 'reasoning with children at a very early age.'
+The practice has, no doubt, been carried much beyond what he intended; and its injurious effects are of late often alluded to.
+Writers on mental alienation state, that early and frequent attempting to reason with children, increases, if it does not create, a predisposition to insanity;\ and its inutility has been satisfactorily and abundantly shown by several writers, and particularly by Rosuseau in his Emile, or Treatise on Education; a work exceedingly defective and absurd in some respects, but abounding with many important and practical truths upon education.